Skip to content

 )

 When your test calls add(1, 2), it hits the wrapper, which calls _irradiate_trampoline.
-What happens next depends entirely on the value of irradiate_harness.active_mutant:
+What happens next then depends on the value of irradiate_harness.active_mutant:

 The trampoline reads _ih.active_mutant — a Python module attribute.
-This is a dict lookup (nanoseconds).
-Reading os.environ["..."] is a syscall (microseconds).
-When your test suite calls instrumented functions thousands of times per test, this difference adds up.
+This is a dict lookup (nanoseconds) vs reading os.environ["..."] (a syscall, microseconds).

 The worker process sets this global directly: